bmanubay/bmanubay.github.io/_posts/_2020-1-28-an-intro-to-web-scraping-and-sentiment-analysis.md

 There are some important things to note about the crawler structure that might be confusing.
 First, quite a few of my functions use `yield` instead of `return`: the main reason for that is `yield` allows a function to stop executing, send a value back to its caller, but keep enough state to resume where it left off.
 This allowed me to write the CSV in real time (one article analysis at a time) instead of returning all of my information at the end of the scraping and write to file.
 This is easier on memory and is a nice feature in case a request fails or there's a hangup (I can start where the CSV stopped recording).
 Second, I specify a date range for analysis and feed it into URLs all connected to [The Wayback Machine web archive](https://archive.org/web/).
 RSS feeds aren't typically very long and companies/news sites frequently update them with 25-50 latest entries.
 Hence, in order to do a historical scraping, I chose 4 days out of each month from the past 4 years and went to the RSS feeds stored by The Wayback Machine on those dates to scrape.
 This seemed like a fair tradeoff between granularity of getting all possible articles and redundancy in having repeat articles between feed snapshots on consecutive days.
 Once we run the crawler and waiting about a day (give or take), we end up with ~25k rows of scraped article data :) !

+## Analysis

+The analysis for this project ended up being a little sparse due to the scope of the results and my desire to move on to a new project.
+In the future, I'd like to investigate more robust sentiment analysis algorithms such as `BERT` or some kind of deep-learning/neural net method.
+For now, I've strictly stuck to a time series analysis of the scraped data and attempted to pull out some trends regarding the appearance of holiday buzz words and how that may relent to sentiment.

 |![phrase_agnostic_buzzcount_time](/assets/img/blog5/phrase_agnostic_buzzcount_time.png)|![phrase_url_agnostic_buzzcount_time](/assets/img/blog5/phrase_url_agnostic_buzzcount_time.png)|
 | ------------- |:-------------:|